andrea-rinaldi-microarea/generator-tblegacy/README.md

 **Field type**: the type of the new field, out of a list of allowed types.
 For fields of `string` type, it is requested to enter also the length; For fields of `enum` type it is requested the name of the enum to associate to the new field.

+**Is part of primary key**: if the answer is `yes` the field will be defined as `NOT NULL` and added to the primary key definition.
+*Note*: only `string` and `long` fields can be added to the primary key.

 **Require an upgrade step**: if the answer is `yes`, the field will be added causing an upgrade step for the DB.
 Otherwise, the field will be added in the last DB upgrade step found.
-This ease adding more than one field in a session, by setting the DB step for the first field added, and then attaching the others to same step.
+This ease adding more than one field in a session, by setting the DB step for the first field added, and then attaching the others to the same step.
+*Note*: if the table has not upgrade steps yet (that is, it was freshly created), the field will be just added to the table definition and creation.

 ### Scaffolded contents
 The generated and modified elements are:
 * the `DatabaseObjects.xml` and `EFSchemaObjects.xml` files are updated to include the new field in the corresponding table.
 The release number is also increased by 1
 * the SQL script for the table creation is updated to include the new field
 * the SQL script to upgrade the table is created in `DatabaseScript\Upgrade` subfolder.
 The `UpgradeInfo.xml` is also updated.

+## Document
+The document generator lets you generate the code and metadata needed for a data-entry document.
+It supports scaffolding a simple *master* document as well as a *master/detail* one.

+The generator asks for a number of parameters; those worth to mention are:

+**Document Name**: the name of the document to generate.
+It is checked that a document with the same name does not exist (in the `ModuleObjects` folder)

+**Codeless document**: the document is defined via metadata only, there is no C++ wrapper class. *Note: a codeless document can exists in a non-codeless application, but the vice-versa is not supported out-of-the-box*.

+**Hosting Library**: the library in which host the code for the document's `CAbstractFormDoc` and `DBT`.
+It must be an already existing library inside the current module (not asked for "codeless" documents).

+**Document type**: it allows to choose among *master* and *master/detail*.
+The first generates a document containing just a header (`DBTMaster`).
+The second generates a document with a header (`DBTMaster`) and a detail (`DBTSlaveBuffered`).

+**Master table name**: the table which contains the data of the document header.
+It must be an existing table.
+If the document is a *master/detail* type, the name of the details table is inferred by adding `Details` to the master name.

+**Library for ADM definition**: the document's `ADM` is defined to allow using it for automation in C++ code; this is the name of the library containing it, normally is separated from the one containing the document.
+It must be an existing library (not asked for "codeless" documents).

+**Scaffold default UI**: if the answer is `yes`, some default field is scaffolded inside the UI.
+Answering `no`, the UI is left empty, with just a containing frame, a default view and an empty tile.

+**Generates Hotlink**: (codeless document only).
+It scaffold the XML definition of the Hotlink for the document, to search for referenced data and add-on-fly of new data.

+### Scaffolded contents
+The generated and modified elements are:
+* in the `ModuleObjects` folder, the XML definition for the document structure is created, along with the `.tbjson` UI definition
+* the `DocumentObjects.xml` file (in the `ModuleObjects` folder) is updated to include the definition of the new document.
+* the Hotlink definition (if requested) is created in the `ReferenceObjects` folder
+* the module menu is updated, adding an option to open the new document

+*the following steps are not executed for codeless documents*

+* the `.h` and `.cpp` source file defining the `AbstractFormDocument`, `DBT`s and the `ADM` classes for the document are generated
+* the `Interface.cpp` file is updated with the document class registration in the catalog
+* the VS project `.vcxproj` is updated to compile the document source code

 ## Enums
 The enum generator lets you generate the definition of an enum data type, that is a list of possible values for a property.
 Such type is mapped in the DB as a column of `int` type.